RSV Activity Surveillance & Graph 2024

 Summary:

-- In the past week there was a decrease of 17.27% in RSV notifications.
+- In the past week there was increase of 7.0% in RSV notifications.

 For more information: https://www.health.nsw.gov.au/Infectious/covid-19/Pages/weekly-reports.aspx